ccoay/ccoay.github.io/index.md

 Currently, I am applying for PhD program.
 If your are looking for PhD candidates, you can contact me.
 My email is (119033910058@sjtu.edu.cn).

 My main research interest is Information Extraction.
-There are subtasks like Named Entity Recognition、Relaton Extraction、Coreference Resolution and Event Extractions under IE. I am also passionate about the Semanctics and Sytactics.
+There are subtasks like Named Entity Recognition、Relaton Extraction、Coreference Resolution and Event Extraction under IE. I am also passionate about the Semanctics and Sytactics.

 ### Updates
 - Jun 2021 to Sep 2021: I worked as Recommender Algorithm intern in Baidu.